bloopybae/obsbot-control-linux/docs/BUILD.md

-# Building OBSBOT Meet 2 Control
+# Building OBSBOT Control

-Complete build instructions for compiling and installing OBSBOT Meet 2 Control on Linux.
+Complete build instructions for compiling and installing OBSBOT Control on Linux.

 ## Table of Contents